Military history of Canada: War of 1812

-In October 1812, a British-First Nations force thwarted an American crossing of the Niagara River at the Battle of Queenston Heights.
-However, the battle resulted in the death of Brock.
-An American army sent to retake Detroit was defeated in January 1813, ending the threat of an American offensive into Canada that winter.
-Despite the success of Brock's offensives, his death prompted the British to adopt a defensive stance.
-Governor General George Prevost prioritized conserving his forces, concentrating the strongest garrisons in Lower Canada.
-Conversely, Upper Canada was only reinforced when additional troops arrived from overseas.
+In October 1812, British-First Nations forces repelled an American crossing of the Niagara River at the Battle of Queenston Heights, though Brock was killed in the battle.
+Despite Brock's successes, his death led the British to adopt a defensive stance, with Governor General George Prevost concentrating the strongest garrisons in Lower Canada and reinforcing Upper Canada only as additional troops arrived from overseas.
+An American attempt to retake Detroit was defeated in January 1813, ending that winter's threat to Canada.

 1813

 Laura Secord warns the British of an impending American attack on Beaver Dams in 1813.

-In April 1813, an American naval squadron defeated the British at the Battle of York, briefly occupying and burning parts of the Upper Canadian capital.
-They then captured Fort George on May 27.
-However, the retreating British regrouped and defeated American forces at the battles of Stoney Creek and Beaver Dams.
-The Americans retreated across the Niagara River in December after setting Fort George and Niagara ablaze.
-In retaliation, the British razed parts of Buffalo during the Battle of Buffalo and continued similar reprisals into 1814, like in Washington.
+In April 1813, an American naval squadron attacked and captured York, briefly occupying and burning parts of the Upper Canadian capital.
+They then captured Fort George in May.
+However, the retreating British regrouped and defeated US forces at the battles of Stoney Creek and Beaver Dams.
+American forces withdrew to the US in December after setting Fort George and Niagara ablaze.
+In retaliation, the British razed parts of Buffalo during the battle and continued similar reprisals into 1814, like in Washington.

-Although the British successfully defended the Niagara Peninsula in 1813, they faced significant setbacks in the western frontier.
-The British-First Nations force failed to capture Fort Meigs, and the British lost control of the Upper Great Lakes after the Battle of Lake Erie.
-After the naval defeat, British-First Nations forces in the American Northwest Territory were forced to retreat, but were pursued and ultimately routed at the Battle of Moraviantown.
-Tecumseh's death at the battle fractured his confederacy and the alliance with the British.
+Although the British defended the Niagara Peninsula in 1813, they suffered setbacks in the western frontier after the failed siege of Fort Meigs and the loss of control of the Upper Great Lakes after the Battle of Lake Erie.
+Following the naval defeat, British-First Nations forces withdrew from the Michigan Territory.
+However, the retreating force was routed at the Battle of the Thames.
+Tecumseh's death during the battle fractured his confederacy and their alliance with the British.

-In late 1813, there were two American invasion attempts against Lower Canada.
-One was repelled by a British-First Nations force at the Battle of the Chateauguay in October, while the other was turned back by a British force at the Battle of Crysler's Farm in November.
+In late 1813, two American invasion forces against Lower Canada were repelled, with one stopped at the Battle of the Chateauguay in October by British-First Nations forces and another at the Battle of Crysler's Farm in November.